ACTCollaboration/actpols2_like_py/README.md

 Python Likelihood: 25.7s
 Fortran Likelihood: 9.7s
 ```
-The pure Fortran is about 3x faster, but since CLASS dominates the computation time, the total impact on computation time is probably an additional 30-40%.
+The pure Fortran is about 3x faster, but since CLASS dominates the computation time, the total impact on computation time is probably an additional 30-40% if you use this code instead of the Fortran.

 ## Citation